A Sovereign Microsoft Fabric Alternative

 Shared business meaning, not scattered semantic models

-Fabric's semantics are Power BI semantic models defined per dataset, which fragments meaning across reports.
+Fabric's semantics historically lived in per-dataset Power BI models, and its newer Fabric IQ ontology runs inside the Microsoft cloud on OneLake.
 Scrydon models the organisation once in a native ontology — entities, relationships, and definitions shared by every dashboard, report, and AI agent — and keeps it on open formats inside your own perimeter rather than in an Azure-only SaaS estate.

-Organisation-wide ontology — Model meaning once across the whole organisation, not per dataset or per report.
+Organisation-wide ontology — Model meaning once across the whole organisation, and run that ontology inside your own perimeter.

-Open, sovereign storage — Open table formats inside your perimeter — not locked to OneLake and the Microsoft ecosystem.
+Open, sovereign storage — Open table formats inside your own perimeter, with your keys — so you are not tied to an Azure capacity, tenant, and Entra estate.

 Consistent metrics — Each metric defined once so reports and agents reconcile, with no conflicting Power BI models.

-Grounded AI — Agents reason over the ontology for explainable answers, beyond Copilot running over BI semantic models.
+Grounded AI — Agents reason over the ontology for explainable answers, inside your own perimeter rather than a vendor-hosted cloud.

 Sovereignty and shared meaning, not Azure lock-in

-Fabric is a strong choice if you are all-in on Azure and Power BI — but that is exactly the constraint: Azure-only SaaS, OneLake storage, and semantics fragmented per dataset.
+Fabric is a strong choice if you are all-in on Azure and Power BI — but that is exactly the constraint: it is Azure-only SaaS, hosted on OneLake, with your semantics and ontology living inside the Microsoft cloud.
 A sovereign alternative gives you one organisation-wide ontology on open formats inside your own perimeter, European-native, with your keys — so your data, your modelling, and your residency are no longer tied to a single hyperscaler, and the same foundation grounds your AI.

 Scrydon vs Microsoft Fabric